-Choose a piece of clear glass in the dimensions you would like to work with and check carefully to make sure the glass is neither scratched nor flawed.
-It is worthwhile remembering that a flaw in the glass itself will often detract from the finished appearance of a painting and may be impossible to remove after the completion of your artwork.
+Choose a piece of clear glass in the dimensions you would like to work with and check carefully to make sure the glass is either scratched or flawed.
+It is worth remembering that a flaw in the glass itself will often detract from the finished appearance of a painting and may be impossible to remove after the completion of your artwork.

-The sheet of glass that is to become your artwork constitutes the following:
+The sheet of glass that is to become your artwork constituents the following:

 (1) The 'painting side' – which is the side you will be painting on.

 (2) The 'viewing side' – which is the side you will be looking at (or through) as you progress with your work and after it has been completed.

 To render the cutting edges of the glass safe take a length of celotape that will correspond to the length of one edge.
 Apply it carefully along that length (ideally so that it is folded evenly over each side of the glass).

 Repeat this procedure for the other 3 glass edges.
 The edge of the cellotape will also help mark the outer limits of your artwork.